 When Bruce Dow resigned under pressure as longtime head of the Screen Actors Guild’s pension and health plans in April 2012 amid allegations of extensive self-dealing, a good deal of unfinished business remained.
 Now the workload has gotten smaller.
 On November 12, former plan chief information officer Nader Karimi pleaded guilty in Los Angeles federal court to omitting more than $700,000 in income on his tax returns for the years 2005 through 2008.
 Karimi had changed his “not guilty” plea to “guilty” before U.S. District Judge Fernando Olguin.
 Sentencing, originally set for March 11, has been reset for April 14.
 He faces up to three years in prison.
 The plea follows a probe by the FBI, the IRS, and the Labor Department’s Office of Inspector General and Employee Benefits Security Administration.

 The case against Nader Karimi sprung from a complaint filed with the Department of Labor (DOL) four and a half years ago by Craig Simmons, a former official of the Screen Actors Guild’s Producers Pension and Health Plans (SAG-PPHP), which is separate from SAG itself.
 Union Corruption Update at the time reported on this case (here and here).
 Originally hired in 2008, Simmons was promoted to human resources executive director in January 2011.
 His tenure would be brief.
 That March, SAG benefit plan management fired him, claiming he lacked competence and integrity.
-Simmons countered that the real reason for his termination was his refusal to conceal anywhere from $5 million to $10 million of embezzlement.
-After twice contacting the SAG-PPHP board of trustees, getting no response each time, he filed a complaint with the Labor Department that September requesting separate civil and criminal probes.
+Simmons countered that the real reason for his termination was his refusal to cover for SAG benefits CEO Bruce Dow who allegedly embezzled anywhere from $5 million to $10 million from plan assets.
+After twice contacting the SAG-PPHP board of trustees and getting no response each time, he filed a complaint with the Labor Department that September requesting separate civil and criminal probes.
 Simmons followed this up in March 2012 by filing a wrongful termination suit in California state court.
 Then, when plan trustees rejected his allegations, he filed a defamation suit against them.

 For Bruce Dow, who had managed benefit plans for nearly 30 years, the story didn’t have a happy ending.
 Having taken a leave of absence in January 2012, he was supposed to be back on the job in mid-March.
 He wasn’t.
 Support from the SAG-PPHP board of trustees was fading fast.
 And that wasn’t just because of the evidence.
 It was also because of the timing.
 SAG and the American Federation of Television and Radio Artists (AFTRA) were in the process of finalizing a long-planned merger.
 Neither union wanted a cloud of scandal hanging over them.
 Several board members called upon Dow to step down and remain a consultant.
 Sensing he was being told “Don’t call us, we’ll call you,” Dow announced his retirement that April, effective at the end of the month.
 SAG and AFTRA, meanwhile, had merged in late March.